-- Cyberbullying, along with all other forms of bullying, will not be tolerated at Wivelsfield Primary School - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.)
+- All staff at Wivelsfield Primary School understand that children are capable of abusing their peers online.
+Cyberbullying, along with all other forms of bullying, will not be tolerated here. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.
+(Link to location of Anti-bullying policy)